 - 22.1.1 The Company is an ICVC and is treated as an Authorised Investment Fund for tax purposes.
-Income is deemed to be distributed for tax purposes even when it is accumulated.
-References to distributions include deemed distribution of accumulated income. - 22.1.2 The Company will make dividend distributions except where over 60% of the Company's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
-The Company that makes interest distributions is referred to as a Bond Fund and the Company that makes dividend distributions is referred to as an Equity Fund.

-22.1.3 Income

-- (a) The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax. - (b) Where the Company is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding the interest distributions. - (c) Dividend income received by the Company from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
+Income of the Company is deemed to be distributed for tax purposes even when it is accumulated.
+References to distributions include deemed distribution of accumulated income. - 22.1.2 The Company will make dividend distributions except where over 60% of the Company's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+The Company that makes interest distributions is referred to as a Bond Fund and the Company that makes dividend distributions is referred to as an Equity Fund. - 22.1.3 Income - (a) The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.
+The rate of corporation tax applicable to the Company is equal to the basic rate of income tax. - (b) Where the Company is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax should actually be paid on that part of the income funding the interest distributions. - (c) Dividend income received by the Company from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
 Dividend income received from foreign companies may be subject to withholding tax or other taxation in the foreign jurisdiction.
-The foreign tax suffered by the Company may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.
+Any foreign tax suffered by the Company may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.

-22.1.4 Chargeable gains
+22.1.4 Capital gains